januhub/amazon-ui-repo-playwright/readme.md

 1. Clone the repo
 2. Run `npm install` in root directory of the repo
+3. Run `npx install playwright` if playwright is not there in system
-3. Run `npx playwright test` in root directory of the repo
+4. Run `npx playwright test` in root directory of the repo
-4. Currently headless has been set `false` in `amazon-search-to-payment.spec.ts`.
+5. Currently headless has been set `false` in `amazon-search-to-payment.spec.ts`.
 Hence it will run with visualization
-5. Run `npx playwright show-report`
+6. Run `npx playwright show-report`

 ## Test description

 Test is stored in `amazon-search-to-payment.spec.ts` file.